ronbakrac/Data-Structure-Projects/Memory Manager Simulator/readme.txt

 Running the program will print out a series of test initalizations, allocations, deallocations, list printing, etc. You may edit the test cases in main if needed.

 Tested on Linux only.
-Simply call 'make' to create an executable file, or compile all three .cpp files to create application.
+Simply call 'make' to create an executable file, or compile all three .cpp files (c++ std 11) to create application.